owen jones and the politics of hope

 I moved to London ten years ago and I love this city.
 People come from everywhere and live together, eat together and sleep together.
 That's why UKIP don't do very well here.
 If I were to live anywhere else it would be Manchester.
 I miss Manchester.
 I apply the same principle to Stockport as I do to my twin-sister: 'I can slag them off but no one else can'.
-I grew up there and I probably didn't realise when I left how much affection I had for it.
+I grew up there and I probably didn't realize when I left how much affection I had for it.

 But don't you feel like the mass migration south is at odds with socialist ideas about building and contributing to strong communities?

 I think there's a lot in that, definitely.
 What we saw across the country was very rapid deindustrialisation, and I'm not going to idealise those industries because they were often dirty and backbreaking and hostile to women, but there was at least a non-academic route to a prosperous life and dignity.
-As many people today work in call centres as once worked in mines.
+As many people today work as once worked in mines.
 Supermarkets are the biggest employers.
 Now there would be nothing wrong with working in retail if it offered security and dignified pay, but it doesn't.
 What we need is a strategy to shift the economy's dependency away from financial industries in London.
 We need a strategy similar to that in Germany, where they are building an industry around renewable energy that would provide skilled jobs in places that were hardest hit by deindustrialisation, and creates research and development jobs for people with university degrees too.

 The only caveat I would make is that I don't agree with the idea that London is booming while all the poverty is confined to the North.
 One in four people grow up in an over-crowded home in London.
-Tower Hamlets is the poorest borough in the country.
+Tower Hamlets is the poorest constituency in the country.
 Youth unemployment is higher in London than it is in the country.

 Do you think the university system that we have at the moment is working?